-Original picture book artwork by Helen Craig is available for purchase from Children's Book Illustration together with a selection of Angelina Ballerina limited edition prints.
+Original picture book artwork by Helen Craig is available for purchase from Children's Book Illustration together with a selection of Angelina Ballerina artist's proofs.

 Helen Craig spent her childhood in a remote part of Essex living in a tiny thatched cottage with no electricity or running water.
 Her father was Edward Craig, the writer and designer for theatre and films; her grandfather was Edward Gordon Craig, also a theatrical designer and producer and the son of

 Dame Ellen Terry.
 She loved drawing but "I felt rather overwhelmed by this wealth of talent around me," and never thought of it as a profession and did not attend art school.
 Instead she was apprenticed at the age of 16 to a firm of